jhou12/jennys-fs-spread/README.md

 # Blank Canvas Fullstack App🎨

 I built this template to expedite the refactoring of my projects.
-Made using the MERN/SERN stack, React hooks, and styled-components.
+Built using the MERN stack (both MongoDB & MySQL), React hooks, and styled-components.
 Once installed, the app displays an array of seeded data from the database of choice, received from a GET request to the server on page load.

 <p align="center">
 <img src="screenshot.png" width="215"/>